amoffat/GetLostDocs/docs/index.md

 ## Getting started

 So you want to build a level?
-You'll probably first want to start with [getting set up with Tiled.](tutorials/map/building-a-map.md)
+You'll probably first want to start with [starting your development environment.](tutorials/map/starting-dev-env.md)

 ## Feedback